$\delta_{CP}$-free constraints on NSI parameters $\varepsilon_{e\mu}$ and $\varepsilon_{e\tau}$ using high-purity $\nu_\mu$ CC events at IceCube DeepCore: IceCube DeepCore and data sample

 This data sample primarily includes those direct photon hits where scattering is not significant.
 Removing scattered photons improves the quality of events significantly, and hence, this sample is called the “golden event sample.”
 It has been processed with improved calibration and reconstruction techniques, leading to better energy and angular resolution compared to earlier samples.
-Details of the reconstruction techniques are described in Ref.~\cite{IceCube:2014flw,Garza2014Measurement,AndriiThesis,IceCube:2022kff}.
-The events in this data sample have reconstructed energies in the range 6.3 - 158.5 GeV and reconstructed zenith angles in the range $\cos\theta_z \in [-1, 0.1]$, corresponding to up-going events.
-The data is divided into topology-based categories: track-like events, mixed events, and cascade-like events.
-This classification is based on the Particle Identification (PID) score obtained from a Boosted Decision Tree (BDT)~\cite{Friedman:2001wbq}.
+Details of the reconstruction techniques are described in Refs.~\cite{IceCube:2014flw,Garza2014Measurement,AndriiThesis,IceCube:2022kff}.
+The events in this data sample have reconstructed energies in the range of 6.3 GeV to 158.5 GeV and reconstructed zenith angles in the range $\cos\theta_z \in [-1, 0.1]$, corresponding to up-going events.
+The data is divided into topology-based categories: tracklike events, mixed events, and cascadelike events.
+This classification is based on the particle identification (PID) score obtained from a boosted decision tree (BDT)~\cite{Friedman:2001wbq}.
 The PID score corresponds to the probability of an event being $\nu_{\mu}$ CC-like.
-Events with PID in the range [0.75, 1.0] are classified as track-like, those with PID in the range of [0.55, 0.75] are classified as mixed, and events with PID in the range of [0.0, 0.55] are classified as cascade-like.
-The cascade-like events are not included in the public sample by the IceCube Collaboration.
-The removal of cascade-like events and scattered photons increases the overall purity of $\nu_{\mu}$ CC interactions to $\sim 80\%$ in the data sample~\cite{IceCubeCollaboration:2023wtb}.
+Events with PID in the range [0.75, 1.0] are classified as tracklike, those with PID in the range of [0.55, 0.75] are classified as mixed, and events with PID in the range of [0.0, 0.55] are classified as cascadelike.
+The cascadelike events are not included in the public sample by the IceCube Collaboration.
+The removal of cascadelike events and scattered photons increases the overall purity of $\nu_{\mu}$ CC interactions to $\sim 80\%$ in the data sample~\cite{IceCubeCollaboration:2023wtb}.
 In the next paragraph, we discuss the effect of NSI on event distributions.